 The Copy and the Migration jobs run without using the File daemon by copying the data from the old backup Volume to a different Volume in a different Pool.
-Please note that in a Migration or Copy Job the Client File daemon is not contacted, thus using a RunScript, it is not possible to run commands on the Client from within the Migration or Copy Job.
+It is not possible to run commands on the defined Client via a RunScript from within the Migration or Copy Job.